-\ - Indicates license courses leading to a USCG license endorsement or sea time credit accrual which require a minimum grade of C (70%) or better to earn the endorsement or accrual.
+†-Indicates license courses leading to a USCG license endorsement or sea time credit accrual which require a minimum grade of C (70%) or better to earn the endorsement or accrual.
 Cadets will be required to repeat the course until they earn a grade of C (70%) or better.
+NAUT 307 requires a grade of 75% or better.

-D-The total hours may be increased if the student is required to take pre-calculus, lower level English, or computer science.
+a-The total hours may be increased if the student is required to take pre-calculus, lower level English, or computer science.